2022 Honda Civic Trim Levels, Configurations & Comparisons.

 The tradeoff between these two trims is that you pay a few thousand more for a small package of extra features, which are a mix between functional and comfortable.
 Since the base cost of the LX is low, most customers will find this a good trade to make.
 Take note that both of these have the same engine and drivetrain, so there won't be any major difference in performance.
 There isn't much pressure to upgrade to the Sport because none of the features are key, but the Sport is good value for a second trim.

-Compare the 2022 Toyota Civic Sport vs EX Trim Levels.
+Compare the Sport vs EX Trims.
 What is the difference?

 The EX is the third trim of the Honda Civic.
 There is one major and important difference that needs to be addressed first.
 It has the upgraded engine-- a 180-horsepower turbo V4.
 This drivetrain is notably more powerful than the base, and you'll feel the difference when you are going up a hill or merging onto the highway.
 In addition to the boost in power, the upgrade engine has another improvement-- it is actually a bit more fuel efficient than the base engine.
 It gets 42 highway MPG and 33 in the city.
 It's pretty rare for a more powerful engine to consume less fuel.
 The engine upgrade alone is enough to make the EX worth a close look if you were already inclined to buy the Sport trim.

 The EX has other features as well.
 It gains blind spot monitoring in addition to the existing automated safety features that it already had as part of Honda Sensing.
 It has heated front seats and heated mirrors, both of which are luxe elements that also give the Civic some more functionality in cold weather.
 The rear seats get some upgrades too, with a new split fold and a center arm rest.
 There is also a new moonroof, which is a great addition, especially if you plan to take the EX out on scenic trips.